RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 The three stages are often known as the *visitor* relationship, the *complainer* relationship, and the *customer* relationship, but these terms are not very meaningful in themselves—they are just a way to remember the three stages.

 A member who has more than one problem might be at different stages for each of the different problems.
 This can make SFT quite complicated, because as a listener you need a clear sense of your relationship with the member in regard to each of their problems separately.
+Use your [Notes](https://www.7cups.com/notes.php) feature in 7 Cups to keep track.

 ### Visitors